openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/Manage_ORA_Assignment.rst

    final grade on the assessment is updated to reflect the most recent staff override assessment grade.

+   Once grades are frozen 30 days after the course end date, you will no longer be able to perform override assessments for learners.

 Learners who receive override grades for their submissions see a **Staff Assessment** step in their assignments, where they can view the rubric and any comments provided in the staff assessments.